Autumn Budget 2025

 Autumn Budget 2025: what you need to know

-Read our latest insight and analysis of Budget rumours.
+Read our latest insight and analysis of Budget announcements.

-Find out how any changes could impact your investments, pensions and savings.
+Find out how proposed changes could impact your investments, pensions and savings.

 Important information: investing for 5+ years increases your chances of positive returns compared to cash savings.
 But investments rise and fall in value, so you could get back less than you put in.
 Tax benefits depend on your circumstances and rules could change in the Budget.
 Once held in a pension, money isn’t usually accessible until age 55 (57 from 2028).
 This isn’t personal advice.
 If you’re not sure what’s right for you, ask for advice.